percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/virtual/vmware.md

         b.
 (Recommended) Click *Customize Settings*.
 This opens the VM's settings page without starting the machine.

 === "OVA file downloaded via CLI"
+    To import downloaded file from the CLI:
+    {.power-number}

     1. Install [`ovftool`][OVFTool].
 (You need to register.)
     2. Import and convert the OVA file. (`ovftool` can't change CPU or memory settings during import but it can set the default interface.)